 Engoo Blog Language Tips

-"Enough" is a word that is used very often in everyday conversation, so understanding its different forms will give your English skills a big boost.
-This article will cover the basic usage in detail and also introduce some common expressions that use it.
+"Enough" is used often in daily conversations, so understanding its different forms will give your English fluency a big boost.
+This article will cover its basic usage and introduce some common expressions that use it.
 Let's get started!

-We'll begin with the adjective usage.
-As an adjective, enough means "necessary" or "sufficient" and is usually placed before a noun.
+As an adjective, "enough" means "necessary" or "sufficient," and is usually placed before a noun.

-I don't think I have enough eggs to make pancakes.
+I don't have enough eggs to make pancakes for everyone.

 Here, "enough eggs" means the necessary amount of eggs.

-It's OK, we have enough time to get to the station.
+We have enough time to get to the train station if we leave now.

 Is there enough room for everyone?

-When used as a pronoun, the nuance is "no more is needed."
-Unlike the adjective usage, the pronoun enough is generally used alone.
+When "enough" is used as a pronoun, the nuance is "no more is needed."
+Unlike the adjective usage, it is generally used alone as a pronoun.

 I've had enough of your bad attitude!

-In some cases, like in the above example, enough has a nuance of "too much."
-It's often used in negative situations when the speaker is annoyed or angry because they have experienced too much of something bad.
+In some cases, like in the above example, "enough" has a nuance of "too much."
+It's often used in negative situations when the speaker is annoyed or angry about something.
 Here's another example:

 That's enough!
 Put away your phone and go to bed now!